 Camosun College is developing a new building for health education on Interurban campus, expected to open in 2019.

-The new, flexible, and adaptable Centre for Health and Wellness at Camosun, will feature modern, medically equipped classrooms, hands-on labs, simulation environments, support and collaboration spaces, and medical equipment storage.
+The new, flexible, and adaptable Centre for Health and Wellness at Camosun, will feature modern classrooms designed to foster active learning, hands-on labs, simulation environments, support and collaboration spaces, and medical equipment storage.
 It will bring together the majority of Camosun’s health and human services programming—which now occurs in multiple buildings at Lansdowne campus—and allow a more interdisciplinary approach to teaching and learning.

 A new centre will help meet the goals of the Ministry of Health’s Service Plan, and its interdisciplinary approach is aligned with the goals of other southern Vancouver Island health and social service agencies, including Island Health.
 The building itself will adhere to and integrate all provincially mandated construction requirements wherever possible and as represented in the various provincial directives, legislation, and current thinking regarding sustainability.